pylelab/PRIMOS/README.txt

 Method B:
 1. copy all 5 files to a local directory.
-2. create an alias for the "primos" shell script that points to its location.
+2. create an alias for the "primos.sh" shell script that points to its location.
 3. same as step 3 above.